CURRENTLY ON HOLD – WILL ANNOUNCE WHEN IT STARTS

 The Student Council is sponsored by two staff members, Mrs. Hampton and Mrs. Cook.

 The Math Olympiad Club meets weekly during the school year.
 It is open to any interested 4th and 5th graders as well as 3rd graders in the G/T Math program.
-The Club is sponsored by 2 parent volunteers – we are looking for volunteers this year to help out.
+The Club is sponsored by parent volunteers each year – please reach out if you would like to help.

 The goals of Math Olympiad are: